 How to Request a Duplicate MOT Certificate Online

-You can apply for a duplicate certificate if yours is lost or damaged.
-All you need to know is your vehicle's reg number and the 11-digit number on your V5C (vehicle logbook).
 To recover a lost MOT certificate, head to the Government's 'Replace a lost or damaged MOT certificate' page and enter your reg number.

 You will then see your vehicle's full MOT history and get the option to view any MOT certificate issued from the 20th May 2018 onwards.
 To do so, you must enter your 11-digit number.